SukkoPera/OpenKickstartSwitcher/README.md

 My tests show that an SN74HC00 gate works fine.
 I don't recommend using parts from the *HC* series though, *HCT* or *LS* should be preferred.

 The two resistor arrays are not always needed.
 First of all, these will end up in parallel to RP106 and RP107 on A500 boards, so you must skip them if those are already populated on your particular board.
 If they are not, you might still get away without them, depending on the particular EPROM you are using: I have several EPROMs of the same model (but different production batches), and some need the resistors while others don't, so the only way to find out is actual testing.
 For this I usually just load a Kickstart 1.2 disk, start up the four *Demos* and leave them running for a while.
 If the system does not hang/crash in like 15 minutes (usually it is much quicker than that, sometimes it even hangs before you can start all the demos!), you don't need them, otherwise you do.
 If you decide to install them, they must be of the *bussed* type and the recommended value is 4.7k.
+Be aware that these parts are polarized and must be installed in a certain verse!

 ### EPROM Programming
 I recommend using M27C800-100F1 EPROMs by ST. The access time of the EPROM is not critical: use 100ns or faster EPROMs if you can, but anything up to 150ns should work reliably.